Found us from search engine?

 Hitting a broken or a 404 page is heavily annoying and disruptive to visitors browsing your side.
 It’s akin to hitting a wall and most of the time users forget what were they doing before hitting the dead end.

 This leads to them to drop reading altogether, resulting in high bounce rate and low time on page.

 Managing and detecting broken links are crucial to user experience and trust in your website.

-Using strong secured HTTPS encryption is one of the rarer ranking signal that is actually confirmed by Google.
+Using strong secured HTTPS encryption is one of the rarer on-page SEO factors that is actually confirmed by Google.

 Making the internet a more secure place is a vision Google take very seriously.
 So it’s no surprise that HTTPS is used and announced as a ranking signal.